golang/example/slog-handler-guide/guide.md

 The standard library’s `log/slog` package has a two-part design.
-A "frontend," implemented by the `Logger` type, gathers stuctured log information like a message, level, and attributes, and passes them to a "backend," an implementation of the `Handler` interface.
+A "frontend," implemented by the `Logger` type, gathers structured log information like a message, level, and attributes, and passes them to a "backend," an implementation of the `Handler` interface.
-The package comes with two built-in handlers that usually should be adequate.
+The package comes with two built-in handlers that should usually be adequate.
 But you may need to write your own handler, and that is not always straightforward.
 This guide is here to help.